LONG HILL TOWNSHIP BOARD OF

-The Board shall provide dental insurance coverage for employees and their families, through enrollment in the Delta Dental Plan of New Jersey, Inc. (Program II-A) or substantially similar plan.
+The Board shall provide dental insurance coverage (including orthodontia for dependent children 18 years old or younger) for employees and their families, through enrollment in the Delta Dental Plan of New Jersey, Inc. (Program II-A) or substantially similar plan.
 The benefits under the plan shall be:

 Preventive and Diagnostic 80%

 Orthodontic Benefits (child only) 50%

 $25.00 Single Deductible - Not Applicable to Preventive and Diagnostic

 $75.00 Family Deductible - Not Applicable to Preventive and Diagnostic

 $1,000 Calendar Year Maximum - Excluding Orthodontic Benefits